-Wade is currently in his third year as a double major in Music and Biology.
+Wade is currently in his fourth year as a double major in Music and Biology.
 He first heard a carillon at Bok Tower Gardens in Lake Wales, and joined the carillon studio at UF when he found out it was offered as a class.
 Although his principal instrument is the piano, he enjoys playing the bells, giving tours after recitals, and arranging music for the carillon.
-Outside of class, he enjoys outdoor activities such as hiking, camping, catching snakes, and photography.
-He is also Vice President of Florida Trailgators, a club which organizes nature hikes and trail runs in the Gainesville area.
+Outside of class, he is a School of Music Ambassador, and he enjoys outdoor activities such as hiking, camping, catching snakes, and photography.
+He is also President of Florida Trailgators, a club which organizes nature hikes and trail runs in the Gainesville area.

-John Kemmerer is a second year material science student.
-This is his second semester with the studio and his musical background comes from piano.
+John Kemmerer is a third year material science student.
+This is his third semester with the studio and his musical background comes from piano.
 John found out about the carillon studio after reading about it online and immediately became interested.
 Outside of class, he enjoys hanging out with friends, listening to a copious amount of music and reading.

 Jack is a third-year civil engineering student at the University of Florida.
 In Jack’s second semester he played tuba in the UF concert band, for his second year he decided to follow the family tradition, set by his older sisters Anna and Becca, of being a UF carillonneur.
 Many nights of the week Jack can be found devouring a Bloomin’ Onion at Outback Steakhouse with his family or ordering Papa John’s for a study party with friends.